hfroot/zzz/README.md

 | *Start write up* | *15 Mar* |
 | Final Submission | 22 Mar |

+## Provisional Hypotheses

+If we have two parts to the system, the CBT sleep training part and the personalisation part, we can say our hypotheses are:

+* Users will record higher levels of sleep quality and daily energy than those not using the system
+* Users given personalised feedback will record higher levels of sleep quality and daily energy than those only using the CBT features
+* Users given personalised feedback will qualitatively report higher enjoyment/desire for continued use/interest/trust than those using only CBT features

 ### App specs

 Features overview: